-Leone proved to be a hardy mare that raced until she was eleven, winning races every season – and most of those wins came during the hard, biting years of the Great Depression.
+Leone proved to be a hardy mare that raced until she was eleven, winning races every season – and most of those wins came during the hard, biting years of the Great Depression with Ted McMenamin in the saddle.
 Leone was still racing when Hush made his first application to train under the auspices of the A.J.C.
 At the time Hush was renting eight boxes from James Barden’s Derby Lodge stables in Wentworth Street, Randwick.
 In 1938, when Hush obtained his No. 1 licence, he purchased the Derby Lodge stables outright from Barden at the cost of £2,750.
 It seemed to be tempting fate to train out of a yard that boasted such a provocative name and Clive Inglis chaffed him with the remark: ‘You’re taking a chance going into a place called ‘Derby’ – it may prevent you from ever training the winner of one.’
 The name didn’t stay for long, but not because of any superstition on Hush’s behalf.
 He merely wanted to re-christen the premises Leone Lodge, in honour of the little heroine that had made it all possible.

 If Leone was the horse that kept the wolf from the door during the hard times, then Dewar was the horse that got Hush going as a trainer in the good times.
 Owned by Fred Christey, Dewar, like his Scotch namesake, went well with water and was one of the best wet-track horses Sydney has ever seen, winning among other races a Tattersall’s Cup, and Anniversary and Tramway Handicaps.
 Hush’s first big win came with Abspear in the 1943 Sydney Cup for Jack Eisen, and it was Hush who had convinced Eisen to buy Abspear when he came up for auction as a tried galloper.
 Just three years after that Sydney Cup, Hush won the Melbourne Cup with Russia, a horse that he part-owned with Russia’s breeder, Gordon Leeds.
 Russia lost sixteen times before Hush managed to win a race with him, two months before he turned four.
 Hush ultimately developed Russia into a champion stayer although he was to fall out with his co-owner within months of winning the Melbourne Cup, purportedly over ownership of the Cup itself, and Russia transferred into the stables of Frank McGrath.